17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 You must try tostones!

-Check out the different food trucks that line the waterfront off Plaza Darsena (near the cruise ship dock).
-Food trucks and street food vendors are often found on Paseo de la Princesa too (see #14).
+Check out the food trucks and vendors lining the waterfront off Plaza Darsena (near the cruise ship dock) and on Paseo de la Princesa (#14 below).

-You can pick up pinchos (kebabs), alcapurrillas (plantain fritters stuffed with ground meat), empanadas, tostones (deep fried plantain slices) and the like.
+Pick up pinchos (kebabs), alcapurrillas (plantain fritters stuffed with ground meat), empanadas and tostones (deep fried plantain slices).
+Quench your thirst with fresh lemonade.

 When your stomach is growling, but you don’t feel like a proper sit-down meal at a restaurant, Puerto Rican street food is the perfect answer.